-During 2014, the following directors of CTC also served as directors of CTB: Owen Billes, Maureen Sabia and Graham Savage.
-None of the directors of CTC, other than Stephen Wetmore, served on the Board of CT REIT in 2014.
-Mr. Wetmore did not receive any compensation for serving as a trustee of CT REIT.
+During 2015, the following directors of CTC also served as directors of CTB: Owen Billes, James Goodfellow, Maureen Sabia and Graham Savage.
+Mr. Savage resigned as a director of CTB on April 8, 2015 and was replaced by Mr. Goodfellow.

-The table below lists the fees that the directors of CTB (other than its directors who are members of management of CTC) were entitled to receive during 2014.
-CTB's directors were also reimbursed for travel and other expenses incurred to attend Board and Committee meetings or to perform other duties in their role as directors.
+The table below lists the fees that the directors of CTB (other than its directors who are members of management of CTC) were entitled to receive during 2015.
+CTB's directors are also reimbursed for travel and other expenses incurred to attend Board and Committee meetings or to perform other duties in their role as directors.
 Retainer and meeting fees earned by CTB's directors cannot be received in DSUs.

-Fees Amount Annual Retainer Directors \$36,000 Audit and Risk Management Committee Chairman \$15,000 Governance and Conduct Review Committee Chairman \$10,000 Meeting Fees Board Meeting \$2,000 Audit and Risk Management Committee Meeting \$2,500 Governance and Conduct Review Committee Meeting \$2,000 Telephone meetings of less than 60 minutes held via conference call \$800 Travel Fee When travel time for a round trip to attend meetings was more than four hours \$1,500
+Fees Amount Annual Retainer Directors \$45,000 Audit and Risk Management Committee Chairman \$15,000 Governance and Conduct Review Committee Chairman \$10,000 Meeting Fees Board Meeting \$2,000 Audit and Risk Management Committee Meeting \$2,500 Governance and Conduct Review Committee Meeting \$2,000 Telephone meetings of less than 60 minutes held via conference call \$800 Travel Fee When travel time for a round trip to attend meetings was more than four hours \$1,500